The easiest way to play football

 What if I have not played in years?

 Start with a midweek evening game.
-The intensity is lower, the atmosphere is social, and nobody expects you to be match fit.
+The intensity is lower, the atmosphere is social, and nobody expects match fitness.
 Most players took a break at some point and came back through casual pickup.

 Is there football for women in Bangkok?